plastic

 Planet earth

-The fashion industry is ranked fourth in terms of its negative environmental impact - just below housing, transport, and food.
+The fashion industry ranks fourth in environmental impact, after housing, transport, and food.

-It is estimated that the global fashion industry is responsible for 8-10% of global carbon emissions.
-This is more than all international flights and maritime shipping combined.
+The global fashion industry accounts for 8-10% of global carbon emissions, more than all international flights and maritime shipping combined.

 Melting ice caps